mlcdf/dyndns/README.md

     dyndns --domain [DOMAIN] --record [RECORD]

 Options:
-    --livebox            Use the Livebox IP resolver instead of api.ipify.org --ttl                Time to live.
+    --livebox            Query the Livebox (router) to find the IP instead of api.ipify.org --ttl                Time to live.
 Defaults to 3600 -V, --version        Print version